CodeInAVan/ctfd_demo/README.md

 ## Start the service up in "interactive" mode
 This will allow you to watch all the output & errors from the containers in real time.
 ```
-docker-compose up
+sudo docker-compose up
 ```
-> Wait about 2 minutes as it take time for the various containers to start and for database tables and caches to be initialized and for the nginx proxy to start.
+> Wait about 5 minutes as it take time for the various containers to start and for database tables and caches to be initialized and for the nginx proxy to start.
 >
-> You should now be able to access the service on http://localhost:8000
+> Once complete, should now be able to access the Scoreboard service on http://localhost:8000
 >
 > The result should look like this: